-The final date for lodging appeals in respect of the 2010 Revaluation was 30th September 2010.
+The final date for lodging appeals in respect of the 2017 Revaluation is 30th September 2017.

 New owners, tenants or occupiers may appeal within 6 months of acquiring an interest in a property and where the Assessor alters the Valuation Roll (by making a new entry or changing the value) the appeal must be lodged within 6 months of the date of the Valuation Notice.